Oscillations in the Tsallis income distribution: Introduction

 \section{Introduction}

 The study of the individual income distribution of populations has a long history.
 Vilfredo Pareto (1848-1927), the pioneer of this type of analysis, studied the distribution of personal income at the end of 19th century for some regions and countries in specific years and sets of years.
 Pareto looked at the problem systematically and concluded that, individually speaking, the richest people in a society have the \textit{complementary cumulative distribution function} (CCDF) of income obeying a power law function \cite{pareto}.
 Consequently, the \textit{probability density function} (PDF) $p(x)$ of the personal income $x$ of the richest persons may be given by, \bee p(x) = \beta\,x^{-(1+\alpha)}\,\,, \eee where $\beta$ is a normalization constant.
 Through the years, this power law behavior has become known as the \textit{Pareto power-law} and, consequently, the exponent $\alpha$ is now known as the \textit{Pareto index.} This law has been interpreted later as being a classic example of a fractal distributions, where the Pareto index plays the role of the single fractal dimension of the distribution \cite{mandelbrot}.
-Higher values of the Pareto index imply more uneven distribution of the personal income.
-The interesting detail is that this result has not been disputed by different investigations carried out since then, which considered several different samples obtained at different times for different populations in distinct countries or groups of countries \cite[and references therein]{k80,nm09,fnm10,dy01,ferrero2,s05,yr09,crbh08,by10, nm13,cyc05}.
+Higher values of the Pareto index imply in less uneven distribution of the personal income.
+In other words, a rise in the Pareto index corresponds to a fall in income inequality.
+The interesting detail is that this result, that is, the power-law nature of the income distribution of the richest persons in a society, has not been disputed by different investigations carried out since then, which considered several different samples obtained at different times for different populations in distinct countries or groups of countries \cite[and references therein]{k80,nm09, fnm10,dy01,ferrero2,s05,yr09,crbh08,by10,nm13,cyc05}.